sriramrokkam/k8s-training/kubernetes/exercise_01_kubectl_basics.md

 ## Step 3: kubectl proxy
 The `kubectl proxy` command allows you to open a tunnel to the API server and make it available locally - usually on `localhost:8001` / `127.0.0.1:8001`.
 When you want to explore the API, this is an easy way to gain access.

 Run the proxy command in a new terminal window and open `localhost:8001/api/v1` in your VM's browser.
 The API path is important here, since you are only allowed to access certain parts of the API.
+Just opening `localhost:8001` will return an error.
 Traverse through the `api/v1/` tree and search for the cluster nodes.

 ## Step 4: api-versions & api-resources
 Dealing with the API directly can be cumbersome.
 If you want to get an overview of existing APIs `kubectl` offers the `api-versions` command.
 Give it a try and compare the output with APIs you found in step 3.